 It was after a weekend glamping, when I forked out nearly £350, that I realised it was time to get my own bell tent.
 I worked out I’d make my money back in just 2 weekends of use.

 I did a lot of research and testing to find the best 4m bell tent on the market and put this guide together to save you from having to do the same groundwork.
 You might want to also check out my glamping packing list.

-NOTE: For the most part this guide is geared towards cotton canvas bell tents.
-I’ve included a couple of polyester options at the bottom but generally would suggest sticking to canvas if you can as it’s more durable, effective at keeping you warm/cool and will give you that authentic bell tent experience.
+NOTE: For the most part this guide is geared toward cotton canvas bell tents.
+I’ve included a couple of polyester options at the bottom but generally would suggest sticking to canvas if you can as it’s more durable, effective at keeping you warm/cool, and will give you that authentic bell tent experience.

 ALSO: If you are happy to get a second-hand bell tent saving some money and the planet in the process, check out:

 Advantages and disadvantages of camping with a bell tent?

 - Space….I’m always so amazed at just how spacious bell tents are.
 You can stand up and spread out